7 minute read

 What this means

-The benchmark tells a bigger story than shell commands.
 The model is bad at generating syntax but good at classifying intent and picking from options.
-That’s exactly what tool-calling requires — and FoundationModels supports it.
+That’s exactly what tool-calling requires, and FoundationModels supports it.

 A 3B model that picks the right tool, passes the right arguments, and summarizes the result is more useful than one that tries to generate correct code from scratch.
 The right question for a small on-device model isn’t “can it do this task?” but “can I decompose the task so the model only does the parts it’s strong at?”